 The Writing Center is a free source of feedback by trained writing consultants for writers from all disciplines and all skill levels.
-Located in the Marshburn Library (Main Campus), the Center offers individual appointments, group workshops, and print resources to assist in a variety of writing needs such as academic papers, creative fiction, poetry, and other genres.
+Located in the Marshburn Library (East Campus), the center offers individual appointments, group workshops, and print resources to assist in a variety of writing needs such as academic papers, creative fiction, poetry, and other genres.
 The Writing Center is also designed to offer support, at a professor's request, for specific writing tasks or documentation forms particular to a designated course or discipline.
-In development is a website where writers may receive help, connect with other writers in a collaborative forum, or find links to other writing sites.